 Depreciation expense ties the gradual usage of machinery and PP&E to their benefit of generating revenue.
 Because the economic benefit (revenue) of using PP&E lasts more than one accounting period, the matching principle dictates that their expense must also be accrued over more than one accounting period.

 We forecast depreciation expense through the use of a depreciation schedule.
-This shows us the opening balances of PP&E, any new capital expenditures and the closing balance of PP&E. Through historic balances and capex, we can find historic depreciation expense.
+This shows us the opening balances of PP&E, any new capital expenditures, and the closing balance of PP&E. Through historic balances and CapEx, we can find historic depreciation expense.
 These values can then be used to predict future depreciation expense and capital expenditures.

 Interest expense is found through using the debt schedule.
-This schedule outlines each individual piece of debt in their own schedule, and sometimes makes a summary schedule that totals all balances and interest expense.
+This schedule outlines each individual piece of debt on their own schedule, and sometimes makes a summary schedule that totals all balances and interest expense.

 Interest expense is found by multiplying the opening balance in each period with the interest rate.
-This interest expense is then added back to the opening balance and is then reduced by any principal repayments to find the closing balance.
+This interest expense is then added back to the opening balance, and is then reduced by any principal repayments, to find the closing balance.

 Finally, we arrive at the last line item to find tax expense.
-Tax expense is a found as a percentage of earnings before tax (EBT).
+Tax expense is found as a percentage of earnings before tax (EBT).
 This percentage is known as the effective tax rate or cash tax rate.
 EBT must be found by subtracting all the previous expense line items from sales revenue.
-After multiplying EBT with historic effective tax rate, we are able to forecast future tax expense.
+After multiplying EBT with the historical effective tax rate, we are able to forecast future tax expense.

 After projecting income statement line items, the income statement is found as follows: